hpmicro/hpm_sdk/samples/lwip/lwip_tcpecho_rtthread-nano/README_en.md

 ## Overview

-This  example shows TCP echo communication on RTThread-Nanno.
+This example shows TCP echo communication on RTThread-Nano.

 - PC sends TCP data frames to MCU,  and then MCU sends the data frames back to PC